oflisback/nvim-config-switcher/README.md

 1. Clone this repo.
 2. Run `setup.lua` to generate a config file and two example environments.
-3. Inspect or modify `~/.config/nvimcs/config.lua`.
+3. Inspect or modify `~/.config/nvcs/config.lua`.
 If you add entries you should also create corresponding subdirectories with the same structure as the included `light` and `dark` environments.
 4. Setup an alias for `launcher.lua`, see below.
-5. Run `select-env.lua` or `rofi-switcher.lua` to select an environment to be used next time `launcher.lua` is executed.
+5. Run `nvcs.lua` or `rofi-switcher.lua` to select an environment to be used next time `launcher.lua` is executed.
 6. Optionally install the neovim plugin to be able to switch environment from inside neovim.

 ## Components

 ### setup.lua

-Execute setup.lua to create the directory `~/.config/nvimcs/` and an example `config.lua` lua file.
+Execute setup.lua to create the directory `~/.config/nvcs/` and an example `config.lua` lua file.
 Two example neovim environments are also copied to that directory.

 ### launcher.lua

-`launcher.lua` is a script that will launch neovim with the pre-selected environment, set either via the rofi menu or select-env.lua.
+`launcher.lua` will launch neovim with the pre-selected environment, set either via the rofi menu or nvcs.lua.

 To make use of it, create an alias in your shell config such as for z-shell by adding the following line to .zshrc: